Share taxi: India

+In India, several cities have minibuses apart from the presence of three-wheeler taxi-cabs called rickshaws.
+Minibuses are especially popular in the city of Kolkata for intra-city travel but are also present elsewhere.
+It is also a crucial mode of public transport in the Himalayan region and in the hilly tracts of Northeast India, as other modes of transport are infrequent or absent altogether.

 Shared taxis have been operating in Mumbai, India, since the early 1970s.
 These are point-to-point services that operate during peak hours.
 During off-peak hours they ply like regular taxis; they can be hailed anywhere on the roads and passengers are charged by the meter.
 During peak hours they will take a full cab load of passengers to a more or less common destination.
 The pick-up points are usually fixed, and sometimes (but not always) marked by a sign saying "shared taxis".
 Cabs typically line up at this point during peak hours.

-They sometimes display their general destination on their windscreens, and passengers get in and wait for the cab to fill up.
-Once full the cab moves off.
+They sometimes display their general destination on their windscreens, and passengers get in and wait for the cab to fill up, which leave when full.
 Fares are fixed and much lower than the metered fare to the same destination, but higher than a bus or train fare.

 Such informal arrangements also exist in other Indian cities.
-Share jeeps are a common form of transportation in the Himalayas, the North Eastern States and elsewhere.
+Share jeeps are a common form of transportation in the Himalayas, the North Eastern States, and elsewhere.